rust-lang/rust/text/0000-kinds-of-allocators.md

 from the allocation calls), because the error type for the `Result` can be zero-sized if so desired.
-That is why the error is an associated type of the `Allocator`: allocators that want to ensure the results have minimum size can use the zero-sized `RequestUnsatisfied` or `MemoryExhausted` types as their associated `Self::Error`.
+That is why the error is an associated type of the `Allocator`: allocators that want to ensure the results have minimum size can use the zero-sized `MemoryExhausted` type as their associated `Self::Error`.

- * `RequestUnsatisfied` is a catch-all type that any allocator could use as its error type; doing so provides no hint to the client as to what they could do to try to service future memory requests.

  * `MemoryExhausted` is a specific error type meant for allocators that could in principle handle *any* sane input request, if there